timb-machine-mirrors/anarcat-feed2exec/doc/plugins.rst

 documentation <https://docs.python.org/3/tutorial/modules.html>`_ for
 more information about this concept in Python.

+.. note:: There is a rudimentary plugin resolution process that looks
+          for plugins first in the `feed2exec.plugins` namespace but then globally.
+This is done in
+          :func:`feed2exec.plugins.resolve`, called from the ``add``
+          and ``parse`` commands.
+This means that the absolute path is expected to be used in the configuration file and internally.

 You are welcome to distribute plugins separately or send them as merge requests, see :doc:`contribute` for more information on how to participate in this project.
 We of course welcome contributions to